5.7 Firmware Specifics

 Force PIN change or forcePINChange

 (FIDO 2.1 specification) enables vendors or IT admins to prompt end-users to change their FIDO2 PIN.
-This is valuable in a pre-registration/enroll on behalf of scenario where the organization does not want to know their end users’ PINs.
+This is valuable in a pre-registration/enroll-on-behalf-of scenario where the organization does not want to know their end users’ PINs.
 End-users are prompted to set their own PIN (may be combined with minPINLength), i.e. a PIN not known by the organization.

 This feature also minimizes the number of helpdesk calls due to forgotten PINs because end-users can set PINs that are meaningful to them.

-Current Platform Support Force PIN change only requires support on the platform, and can only be set by communicating with the YubiKey directly.
+- There is no need for explicit RP support for force PIN change.
+It only requires support on the platform, and it can only be set by communicating with the YubiKey directly.
+The

+flag is set on the client/platform side, which is where it will trigger the flow.
 Chrome and some Chromium-based browsers support it.
 Windows 11 is required on Windows platforms.

-) flag is set on the client/platform side, which is where it will trigger the flow.

 Always User Validation